 - Consulting Dietitians in the Blue Ridge Area (in alphabetic order by city)

 Shapedown is a phenomenal program sponsored by Centra and located at the Jamerson Family YMCA.
 The emphasis is on family-centered interventions with education about the food pyramid and exercise, with special attention on parenting skills and strategies as well as confidence- building and developing responsibility in the child.
 Mary Bice, R.N. is special trained in clinical education in child and adolescent obesity to be the Shapedown provider.
 There is a sliding- scale for fees such that all patients should be encouraged to apply regardless of income.
 Referrals can be made or patients can call directly the Healthy Living Center at the Jamerson Family YMCA.
 (434) 237-8163.

 Jenny Craig has great online resources for patients.

 Lynchburg Area Food Council is focused on addressing food access, insecurity, quality, and systems in our region.
-It is the desire of the LAFC to serve as a forum and clearinghouse to promote education on food system issues, coordination among those interested in healthy foods, advocacy for healthy food options and policies, launching and supporting community-wide programs for healthy foods, creating a regional food co-op network, and supporting research and assessment on the local food economy.
-To get involved with this non-profit organization, email firstname.lastname@example.org for more information.
+It is the desire of the LAFC to serve as a forum and clearinghouse to promote education on food system issues, coordination among those interested in healthy foods, advocacy for healthy food options and policies, and launching and supporting community-wide programs for healthy foods.
+To get involved with this non-profit organization, check out their Facebook page or email firstname.lastname@example.org for more information.